 (define-symbol-macro current-scope :global) (defmacro query-scope (&environment env) (macroexpand 'current-scope env)) (symbol-macrolet ((query-scope :local)) (query-scope)) => :LOCAL

 Now the trick comes in.
 A macro expansion can bind symbol macros that never get expanded – that are only present in the lexical environment – as a back channel for communication with other macros within its lexical extent.
-(This would also work with macros, but using symbol macros is easier because you don’t have to quote intermediate values.)
+(This would also work with list macros, but using symbol macros is easier because you don’t have to quote intermediate values.)

 We can use symbol macros to annotate the environment with arbitrary information.
 Our own macros, if they know where to look, can then read or add to that information.